woven-teams/yatrum-api/README.md

 `$ bundle install`

-Make sure sqlite3 is installed and is running before you run the next command.
+Make sure Postgres is installed and is running before you run the next command.

 `$ rake db:reset`